fakhreddin izadimanesh; amirhosin haghighi; Seyed Alireza Hosseini Kakhk; majid asadi-shekari; hamid marefati

 Abstract

 Background and Aim: Research has shown that inflammation is an important factor in atherosclerosis.
-New markers of heart diseases such as natriuretic peptide-B (BNP) and osteoprotegerin (OPG ) are secreted from of heart infarction patients during inflammation.
-The present research has investigated the ...
+New markers of heart diseases such as natriuretic peptide-B (BNP) and osteoprotegerin (OPG) during inflammation from atherosclerotic lesions, monocytes, macrophages and endothelium of heart patients; it ...

 Read More

 Background and Aim: Research has shown that inflammation is an important factor in atherosclerosis.
-New markers of heart diseases such as natriuretic peptide-B (BNP) and osteoprotegerin (OPG ) are secreted from of heart infarction patients during inflammation.
-The present research has investigated the effect of a session of exercise and early electrical stimulation on some inflammatory markers of infarcted rats.
-Materials and Methods: In this experimental study with the control group, 50 rats (210±20 g) were randomly divided into 5 groups: healthy, infarct, infarct-physical activity, infarct-electrical stimulation and infarct-physical activity-electrical stimulation.
-Then infarct was induced by subcutaneous injection of Isoproterenol on two occasions.
-The intervention groups underwent a session of activity and electrical stimulation.
+New markers of heart diseases such as natriuretic peptide-B (BNP) and osteoprotegerin (OPG) during inflammation from atherosclerotic lesions, monocytes, macrophages and endothelium of heart patients; it is secreted and plays an essential role in heart attack patients.
+The present research has investigated the effect of a session of physical activity and early electrical stimulation on some inflammatory markers of infarcted rats.
+Materials and Methods: In this controlled experimental study with a control group, 50 rats with an average weight of 210±20 g were randomly divided into five groups including healthy, infarcted, physical activity, electrical stimulation, and physical activity + electrical stimulation.
+The intervention groups underwent physical activity on a treadmill (with a speed of 10 to 18 m/min for one hour) and electrical stimulation (with a foot shock device for 0.5 mA and 20 minutes) for one session.
 Then, immediately after the intervention, the serum levels of the variables were checked by ELISA method.
-Data analysis was done with ANOVA test and p<0.05 significance.
-Results: The results showed that the induction of infarction led to a significant increase in the serum levels of BNP and OPG in the present study (p=0.0001 and p=0.001).
-Physical activity and its combination with electrical stimulation had no significant effect on BNP values (p=0.396).
-Also, the serum concentration of OPG in the training group had a non-significant increase compared to the infarction (p=0.425).
-But OPG levels in electrical stimulation groups showed a significant decrease compared to acute activity (p=0.022).
-Conclusion: It seems that electrical stimulation alone and together with physical activity by reducing the concentration of both variables leads to the reduction of inflammation in myocardial infarction samples and is effective in improving their condition.
+Data analysis was done with one-way ANOVA test at p<0.05 significance.
+Results: Induction of infarction indicated a significant increase in the serum levels of BNP and OPG (p=0.0001 and p=0.001 respectively).
+Moreover, acute physical activity and its combination with electrical stimulation had no significant effect on BNP values (p=0.39) and OPG serum concentration was not affected by acute physical activity (p=0.42); but OPG levels in electrical stimulation groups showed a significant decrease as compared to acute physical activity (p=0.02).
+Conclusion: It seems that early electrical stimulation alone and along with acute physical activity, by reducing the concentration of BNP and OPG, has no effect on the recovery process of heart markers and needs more study.

 Ehsan Eghbali; Hamid Arazi